 These Slow Cooker Stuffed Peppers are made with beef and rice in a savory marinara sauce.
 They are easily made in the slow cooker for a comforting dinner the whole family will enjoy.

-Whether it be the classic stuffed pepper recipe, stuffed pepper soup or even a twist like taco meatloaf stuffed peppers, you can’t beat the flavor of peppers and beef!
+Whether it be the classic stuffed pepper recipe, slow cooker stuffed pepper soup or even a twist like taco meatloaf stuffed peppers, you can’t beat the flavor of peppers and beef!

 Why this recipe works